Towing Industry Reforms

 • The banning of advertising, payment or receipt of spotter fees across the State.

-• Price regulation to establish maximum charges for the towing and storage of light vehicles involved in a crash in the Perth and Peel regions.
+• Price regulation to establish maximum charges for the towing and storage of light vehicles involved in a crash in Perth and Peel.
 Reasonable charges for crash towing and storage will be required elsewhere in the State and for all vehicle types.

 • Safety standards for towing workers and towing service providers who provide crash towing services across the State.